We’re strengthening our foundation to build an amazing future.

 We value sustainability!
-Imagine a 32.5 kW solar array on our roof that offsets over 52,000 lbs of CO2 every year – the equivalent to planting 663 trees yearly!
+Our new 30 kW solar array onsite has been installed!
+This system will offset over 52,000 lbs of CO2 every year – the equivalent to planting 663 trees yearly!
 Utility cost-savings will go directly toward our educational programs.

 New museum exhibits

 We can now create fun, engaging, and empowering science exhibits in-house in our new exhibit fabrication workshop.
 We’ll create empowering experiences relevant to our community that highlight local research and interests.

 We’re also working with the City of Eugene to adopt, update, upgrade, and expand Oregon’s only scaled solar system trail (and one of the first in the country) that spans 3.7 miles along the beautiful Willamette River.

 We need more space to properly welcome and accommodate our guests, so we’re planning to expand our front entrance to create a new 900 sq. ft lobby with new ADA accessible door openers, and a larger museum store that’s more accommodating.
 We also intend to create a new covered entrance to welcome field trips and other large groups.